meleu/tdd-ruby/ruby-tooling.md

 It has the official documentation for the Ruby language and we're going to use it a lot.

-One good tip about using the official documentation is how to use the Search tool.
+A good tip about the official documentation is how to use the Search tool.
 When you know the class and the method you're looking for, you search by `ClassName#method_name`.
 This leads you to where you want.
 This notation is also frequently used in the Ruby literature.

 Even when not prefixed with the class name, the `#` symbol used as a prefix implies that we're talking about a method.
 Example: `#puts`.

 ## Interactive Ruby Shell (`irb`)

 Using `irb` is an awesome way to quickly try things out, with no need to put code in a file, save it and call the file from the command line.
-When you're in `irb` you just need to type the code and check the results.
+When you're in `irb` you just type Ruby code and check the results.

-In order to use the Interactive Ruby Shell you just need to type `irb` in your terminal.
+In order to use the Interactive Ruby Shell, type `irb` in your terminal.
 You should see something similar to this:

 ```
 $ irb